 On the other hand, I’ve also heard many clients want their ads to show only on sites closely related to their products.
 I am not saying this is a bad strategy—you should definitely target those sites first.
 But if you are looking to expand your reach, the placement report can really help.

 Let me explain further: I once had a client who sold children’s toys on their website.
 Do you think their target audience only visits children’s toys websites?
 Of course not.
-We used other types of targeting like custom intent, custom affinity, and in-market audiences to first test getting in front of the right audience.
+We used other types of targeting like custom intent and, custom affinity (the two are now combined and simply called custom audiences), and in-market audiences to first test getting in front of the right audience.
 We created custom audiences for toy companies and other toy store names.
-We also targeted in-market audiences for any category related to parenthood (Childcare, Baby & Children's Apparel, etc.).
+We also targeted in-market audiences for any category related to parenthood (Childcare, Baby & Children’s Apparel, etc.).

 You can then view where your ads were actually placed in the placements report, as shown in the image above, to find out where your target audience either engages the most or converts the most.
 For the client, we found websites for recipes, schools, affordable vacations, and other placements that were related to users who may have children.
 We could take these new ideas for placements you can add to your managed placement ad groups.
 Sometimes the right answer isn’t always the obvious one!